internetarchive/dweb-archivecontroller/API.md

 ##### _query(queryobj, cb)
-Perform a query via gateway to advancedsearch Deprecated as should be using DwebTransports but uses fetch_json
+Perform a query via gateway to advancedsearch Deprecated as should be using DwebTransports but uses fetchJson

-## File item_rules.js
+## File itemRules.js

 Contains a ruleset suitable for Util/rules but with some more.